-Though best-known for more than 50 years for its flagship automobile brand, Fuji Heavy Industries maintained its original corporate name right up until its centenary in Spring 2017, at which point it finally became Subaru Corporation.
+Though best-known for more than 50 years for its flagship automobile brand, Fuji Heavy Industries maintained its original corporate name right up until its centenary in 2017, at which point it finally became Subaru Corporation.
 Though cars are its biggest business by far, the company also makes forestry and agricultural machinery, military and commercial aircraft.
 Its passenger car brands include the Forester, the Outback and the Impreza as well as a range of minivehicles for its domestic market, including the Stella and Pleo.
 All its cars feature proprietary all wheel drive technology, and Subaru's engines also have horizontally-opposed pistons which move from side-to-side rather than up and down like other manufacturers, reducing vibration and giving the marque a reputation as a sporty, high performance brand.
 A six-year alliance with General Motors was wound down in 2005, and instead Subaru now has a close working relationship with domestic giant Toyota.
-Performance has improved significantly as a result, and the group has reported record sales and profits for five of the past six years, underpinned by excellent performance in its biggest market by far, the US.
-Revenues reached a new high equivalent to $30.7bn for the year to 2018.
-Total volumes were 1.07m vehicles, including 720,000 cars in North America, a new local record for the company for the 9th consecutive year.
-Though it ranks as the #25 passenger car brand globally, Subaru is the #8 brand in the US.
-Its strength there makes up for significant weakness in other markets including China and Europe.
+Performance has improved significantly as a result, and the group has reported a series of record sales and profits, underpinned by excellent performance in its biggest market by far, the US.
+Revenues reached a new high equivalent to $30.8bn for the year to Mar 2020, with net profit of approx $1.4bn.
+Total registrations for calendar 2019 were 1.08m vehicles, including 758k cars in North America, a new local record for the company for the 11th consecutive year.
+Though it ranked as the #23 passenger car brand globally, Subaru is the #8 brand in the US, and has been rated by consumer auto guide Kelley Blue Book as the Most Trusted Brand for six consecutive years since 2015.
+Its strength in the US makes up for significant weakness in other markets including China and Europe.
+In Japan it was the #6 seller at 105k vehicles.
+Top-selling models globally were the Forester (292k units) and Outback (214k).
 Tomomi Nakamura, formerly chairman of the US operation, succeeded Yasuyuki Yoshinaga as group CEO in 2018 after the company admitted vehicle fuel economy and emission data had been manipulated.
 The company was founded in 1917 by navy engineer Chikuhei Nakajima to design and build military aircraft, and by 1940 Nakajima Aircraft Company was one of Japan's leading manufacturers of warplanes.
 It was broken up after WWII and re-constituted in 1953 as Fuji Heavy Industries.
 Its first passenger car was launched in 1958, and named Subaru after the Japanese word for the constellation of stars commonly known as the Pleiades, which still feature in its logo.

 Which agencies handle advertising for Subaru?
 Find out more from the Adbrands Account Assignments database